Mary, Untier of Knots: Devotion

 The first chapel dedicated to "Mary, Untier of Knots" was completed in 1989 in Styria, Austria, as a supplication following the Chernobyl disaster.
 The image of "Mary, Undoer of Knots" is especially venerated in Argentina and Brazil, where churches have been named for her and devotion to her has become widespread and which The Guardian called a "religious craze".

-This devotion was popularised worldwide by Cardinal Jorge Mario Bergoglio, Archbishop of Buenos Aires, after he was elected as the 266th Pope of the Catholic Church in 2013.
+This devotion was popularised worldwide by Cardinal Jorge Mario Bergoglio, Archbishop of Buenos Aires, after his election as the 266th Pope of the Catholic Church in 2013.

 It was thought that while still a younger priest, Bergoglio had seen the actual painting in Augsburg and brought a copy of it to Argentina.
 In a 2017 interview for the German newsweekly Die Zeit, Pope Francis stated that he had never been to Augsburg, and that a German nun once sent him a Christmas card with the image, arousing his interest.
 Bergoglio then sent seminarians with copies of the image to the slums of Buenos Aires, where the faithful were overwhelmed by the depiction of Mary as a problem-solver.
 He then commissioned Barbara Klimmeck, an exchange student from Eichstätt, to document the Augsburg original with all its details so that a copy could be made.
 This was done in Buenos Aires by the artist Ana de Betta Berti, for the Church of San José del Talar, where it has been enshrined since 8 December 1996.
-On the eighth day of each month, thousands make the pilgrimage to that church to venerate the image.
+On the eighth day of each month, thousands make pilgrimage to that church to venerate the image.

 The devotion reached Brazil by the end of the 20th century.
 According to Regina Novaes, of the Institute of Religious Studies in Rio de Janeiro, Mary, Untier of Knots "attracts people with small problems".
-Cardinal Bergoglio had this image of Mary engraved on a chalice he presented to then-Pope Benedict XVI.
-Another chalice with the image, by the same silversmith, is to be presented to Pope Francis by the Argentine people.
+Then-Cardinal Bergoglio had this image of Mary engraved on a chalice he presented to then-Pope Benedict XVI.
+Another chalice with the image, by the same silversmith, was presented to Pope Francis by the Argentine people.

-Knowing about Pope Francis' special devotion to the image, South Korean ambassador to the Vatican Baek Man Lee in 2018 presented him with a Korean rendition of the painting.
+Knowing of Pope Francis' special devotion to the image, South Korean ambassador to the Vatican Lee Baek-Man in 2018 presented him with a Korean rendition of the painting.

 On 31 May 2021, Pope Francis crowned a copy of Mary, Untier of Knots, in the Vatican Gardens.

 The devotion to Mary, the Untier of Knots, can be found at numerous religious sites worldwide.
-The feast day of Mary, Untier of Knots, is on 28 September.
-However, this is not officially listed in the present General Roman Calendar.
+The feast day of Mary, Untier of Knots, is on 28 September, but it is not officially listed in the present General Roman Calendar.